nolauren/workshops/esu19/DataViz.md

 - Country by Genre
 - Mapping

-Now explore on your own!
+Now explore in groups of 2.
+In 20 minutes, be prepared to share what you have discovered!